ciscoheat/sveltekit-superforms/README.md

 <input name="email" bind:value={$form.email} {...$constraints.email} />
 ```

-The constraints field is an object, with validation properties mapped from the validation schema:
+The constraints field is an object, with validation properties mapped from the schema:

 ```ts
 {